 Maxed out what your current driver can do?
 Ready to explore the best of the driving world?

 The shaft is responsible for transferring the power from your swing through the clubhead and into your ball.

-You will hit your drives with powerful distance and trajectory when you marry up the proper shaft flex with your swing characteristics.
+You will hit your drives powerfully and with better distance and trajectory when you marry up the proper shaft flex with your swing characteristics.

 Mid handicappers often have a wide range of swing speeds.
 The faster you swing, the stiffer your shaft may need to be.
 But not in all cases.
 That will depend on the fitter and their theory of club fitting.

 General Guidelines: That are in no way set in stone

 - Swing your driver over 105 mph?
 You can probably start thinking about an X-stiff shaft.

 - Swing your driver in the 90 – 100 mph range?
 A stock stiff shaft will likely work fine for you.